 How to Know if You Would Benefit From Weight Loss?

 If you are and older adult, you can be sure maintaining a healthy weight is a great way to ensure your highest quality of life.
-Therefore, if you have more weight on your body then you should, losing that weight will most certainly make mobility easier and reduce your risk of developing devastating diseases.
+Therefore, if you have more weight on your body than you should, losing that weight will most certainly make mobility easier and reduce your risk of developing devastating diseases.

 Why a Class Might Be Needed to Help You Lose Excess Weight